 Now that your log stain has been applied, you have to diligently maintain and keep an eye on it.

 How often you need to stain your log home will depend on the color of stain you choose and how well you did the log staining prep work mentioned above.
 If you choose a light golden color stain, then you may be looking at log home staining every couple years, as part of your ongoing routine of log home maintenance.
 The darker colors can last 4-5 years.
 We chose Sashco’s red-tone medium as we didn’t want to have to stain our log cabin every 2 years.

 Additionally, you need to keep an eye on your logs.
 If you start seeing some graying or bigger checks starting to appear in the logs, then you may have to apply a treatment and contact your log and stain provider for advice.

 Some people report a problem with carpenter bees being attracted to their log homes.
 There are products called Bee Gone and Carpenter Bee Chamber available.
 Also, make sure when you are landscaping, keep shrubs and trees away from your logs.
 You don’t want something like tree sap damaging your home.

 To recap, make sure the weather is on your side, follow the staining schedule as recommended by your provider, and then keep up the diligence on maintaining your log home so it will last for many generations to come.

 Log Home Staining Videos

-Here are two videos that show how to apply log home stain as part of your log home’s maintenance.
+Here are 2 videos that show how to apply log home stain as part of your log home’s maintenance.